grzegorzkonczak/todo-api-with-spark/README.md

 Additional requirements:

 1. Add unit tests for DAO implementation methods (done)
-2. Functional tests are written for GET/POST/PUT/DELETE requests (not yet implemented)
+2. Functional tests are written for GET/POST/PUT/DELETE requests (WIP)

 To check my other work please go to: